Corporate Profile

 Strike has been operating in South America since 2005, where it has been principally focused on developing its Apurimac Iron Ore Project in Peru, recognised as one of the highest grade, large-scale magnetite projects in the world with the potential to support the establishment of a significant 20 Mtpa iron ore operation.

-Strike’s portfolio of projects therefore provides investors with exposure to a near term iron ore production potential in Australia, a world class established asset in the Apurimac Iron ore Project.
+Strike provides investors with exposure to a world class established asset in the Apurimac Iron ore Project.

 Apurimac Iron Ore Project (Peru)